Omen-/personal-website/content/blog/dofus-maps.md

 ---
 title: "Breaking dofus 1.29.1 maps encryption"
-date: 2017-10-25T11:43:01+02:00
+date: 2017-10-26T11:43:01+02:00
 draft: false
 ---

 **TL;DR**

 A few years ago I found a way to retrieve unknown dofus maps keys by exploiting a badly designed XOR encryption.
 Recently other people achieved the same thing by using statistical based attacks.
-This gave me motivation to share my research with the community.
+It got me motivated to share my research with the community.

 You can find an implementation of the attack described here on my [github](https://github.com/Omen-/dofus-key-finder).